pingcap/docs/system-variables.md

 - Scope: SESSION
 - Persists to cluster: No
 - Type: String
-- This variable is used to get the last transaction information within the current session. it is a read-only variable.
+- This variable is used to get the last transaction information within the current session.
+It is a read-only variable.
 The transaction information includes:
     - The transaction scope.
     - The start and commit TS.
     - The transaction commit mode, which might be a two-phase, one-phase, or async commit.